Manthankk/YT-BACKEND/README.md

 <h1>Django OTP-Based Email Verification API</h1>

-<p>A Django-based user authentication system that includes email verification via OTP (One-Time Password).
-This project allows users to register, request an OTP, and verify their account via email before logging in.</p>
+<p>A Django-based authentication system that incorporates OTP (One-Time Password) email verification.
+This API allows users to register, verify their email using an OTP sent to their inbox, and log in securely using JWT (JSON Web Token).</p>

 <h2>Table of Contents</h2>
 <ul>
     <li><a href="#features">Features</a></li>
+    <li><a href="#technologies-used">Technologies Used</a></li>
     <li><a href="#project-structure">Project Structure</a></li>
-    <li><a href="#technologies-used">Technologies Used</a></li>
     <li><a href="#setup-instructions">Setup Instructions</a></li>
     <li><a href="#api-endpoints">API Endpoints</a></li>
     <li><a href="#testing">Testing</a></li>